 Assigned reviewer – President Dr. Mary Okada, Gary Hartz, Anthony Roberto, Antonia Chamberlain, COPSA/Barbara Leon Guerrero

 The College relies heavily on the data and evidence that are available to support efforts to improve institutional effectiveness.
 Documenting the progress in meeting the standards set forth by the Accrediting Commission for Community and Junior Colleges (ACCJC) is also an important piece of evidence in the College’s continuing effort to improve institutional effectiveness.
-The College strongly believes that institutional effectiveness is achieved through the collective participation of all college stakeholders in the planning and decision making processes.
+The College strongly believes that institutional effectiveness is achieved through the collective participation of all college stakeholders in the institution’s planning and decision making processes.

 The College’s participatory governance structure provides the means for broad participation by faculty, staff, administrators, and students in the decision making processes that support student learning programs and services that improve institutional effectiveness.
-The dialogue through conversations, recommendations, and committee work from members within each committee in the College’s participatory governance structure demonstrate GCC’s commitment to excellence, teamwork and student success.
-In preserving the integrity and sprit of participatory governance, the documentation, recording and reporting of committee work is important.
-Uploading committee work, agendas, minutes, membership, and bylaws onto the College’s ‘MyGCC’ committee pages website provides the evidence and documentation needed for each committee to develop a narrative evaluation report that would comprehensively evaluate existing governance policies and practices.
+The dialogue through conversations, recommendations, and committee work from members within each governance body in the College’s participatory governance structure demonstrates GCC’s commitment to excellence, teamwork and student success.
+The documentation, recording and reporting of committee work is essential to preserving the integrity and spirit of participatory governance,.
+Uploading committee work, agendas, minutes, membership, and bylaws onto the College’s ‘MyGCC’ committee pages provides the College with the evidence needed for each committee to develop a narrative evaluation report, comprehensively evaluateing existing governance policies and practices.
+Further, this information is maintained in a central data repository, overseen by the Office of Assessment, Institutional Effectiveness, and Research (AIER).

 In an effort to comprehensively evaluate the effectiveness of the College’s participatory governance, a memorandum dated October 31, 2013, written by the Academic Vice President requires all participatory governance entities to submit a report (in narrative form) evaluating the effectiveness of their particular governance unit.
-The report is due at the end of each academic year and discusses the progress made on committee goals, meeting attendance summaries, committee accountability summaries, recommendations for following academic year, and an analysis of the overall effectiveness of their governance unit.
-This comprehensive report is due at the end of the spring semester each academic year.
+These reports, due at the end of each academic year, discuss the progress made in achieving committee goals, and provide summaries on meeting attendance, committee accountability.
+The reports also offer recommendations for the following academic year, and an analysis of the overall effectiveness of their governance unit..

 The College has addressed the visiting Team’s recommendation of having total representation in the College planning and decision making processes.
-In light of the recommendation, a formal governance structure for staff was created on May 25, 2012, called the Staff Senate.
-The creation of the staff governance structure now brings complete representation and voice in the College’s planning and decision making processes for all college constituents.
-Each participative governance entity is now represented in the College’s key decision making committees such as the College Governance Committee, Resource, Planning, and Facility Committee, and the College Technology Committee.
+In light of this recommendation, a formal governance structure for staff was created on May 25, 2012, called the Staff Senate.
+The creation of the staff governance structure now brings complete representation and voice in the College’s planning and decision-making processes for all college constituents.
+Each participative governance entity is now represented in the College’s key decision-making committees such as the College Governing Council, Resource, Planning, and Facility Committee, and the College Technology Committee.

 GCC fully supports and maintains its commitment to governance, knowing that success in serving students is contingent upon the College’s ability to be responsive to everyone the institution employs and serves.
 Over the years GCC’s participatory governance structure has grown, matured, and continuously improved.
 A major milestone in the continuing effort to improve the participatory governance structure is the creation of the “Participatory Governance Structure Handbook”.
 The handbook describes and codifies the processes in place at the college.
 The development of the Participatory Governance Structure Handbook represents the collaborative efforts of stakeholders throughout Guam Community College such as the Faculty Senate, Staff Senate, Council on Postsecondary Student Affairs (COPSA), Academic Vice President for Academic Affairs, and the College’s Management Team.
-One of the handbook’s paramount ideas is that “governance is a fluid process and procedures exist for committees to form, remove or revamp committees to continually adjust to the governance-related needs of stakeholders”.
+One of the handbook’s paramount ideas is that “governance is a fluid process and procedures exist for committees to form, remove, or revamp committees to continually adjust to the governance-related needs of stakeholders”.

+Comments/feedback by Gary Hartz

 Status: Closed.